7 Tips To Help Children Develop A Positive Attitude

 Make Room For Vulnerability

 If you allow the children to express their emotions freely, they learn that it is not a weakness.
 In turn, they grow into people who work through their feelings instead of bottling them up until they explode.
+Don’t be overprotective and tell your kids that it’s ok to fail.
+Let them know it’s a natural process of learning and growing.

 Recognize every effort they make towards progress- as little as it may be.
 It will foster a desire to keep learning and growing because it is worth something.
 Re-enforce their strengths but equally let them know they don’t have to be the best at something to enjoy it.